 Now, if you want to buy local charcuterie and cheese, among many many other delicious things, I would highly recommend riding your bike up Edgartown-Tisbury road and checking out this market.
 Twenty years ago, MGF was nothing but a small family-owned farm stand.
 Now they’ve expanded and built a beautiful barn.
 While it lost a little charm in my eyes, all of their offerings have remained unchanged in their amazingness.
 And the good news is, now you no longer have to show up at 9am if you want to score a loaf of zucchini bread or strawberry-rhubarb pie.
 While the produce is some of the best on the island, I take my hat off to the baked goods.
 If you’re gluten-free, call 24 hours in advance and order a special GF zucchini bread.
 You won’t regret it.

-If you want to stop in for lunch, they have a small salad bar and a cold case of prepared foods.
+If you want to stop in for lunch, they have a cold case of prepared foods.
 Also make sure to try their country pork pate and the Grey Barn cheeses, which they carry.
 The Prufrock is legendary.

 This family-owned local seafood shop has the absolute best variety of fresh-caught fish on the island.
 Net Result in Vineyard Haven and Larson’s in Menemsha are also great.
 But for anyone in the Edgartown vicinity, there is no better place to shop for cooking provisions from the sea.
 I haven’t gotten takeout from there in years, but they also serve up all the fried favorites: clam and lobster rolls, oysters and such.
 The smoked bluefish pate from the case is a must.